ConorBevan/MovieWarsBlog/README.md

 ### Forking This Project

-* Fork this project by following the steps:

 1. Open [GitHub](https://github.com/PedroCristo/portfolio_project_4)
 2. Find the 'Fork' button at the top right of the page
 3. Once you click the button the fork will be in your repository

 ### Cloning This Project

-* Clone this project by following the steps:

 1. Open [GitHub](https://github.com/PedroCristo/portfolio_project_4)
 2. You will be provided with three options to choose from, HTTPS, SSH or GitHub CLI, click the clipboard icon in order